nuprl/website/blog/_src/posts/2017-05-12-artifacts-for-semantics.md

 [50 lines of Javascript](https://github.com/dbp/funtal/blob/032be70f33f77e80f4fab7e62016bfabf96476f3/artifact/index.html#L246) and
 about
 [150 lines of OCaml](https://github.com/dbp/funtal/blob/032be70f33f77e80f4fab7e62016bfabf96476f3/web.ml) that
-handle the logic of the editor.
+handle the logic for this interactive UI.

 Putting it online was very easy, based on the choice of tools used earlier.
 We compile the main file